‘The Challenge: War Of The Worlds 2’ Elimination Matchups And Winners Revealed

 Spoilers for The Challenge: War of the Worlds 2 are suggesting the upcoming season is going to be one of the most intense yet.
 The elimination matchups have been revealed and some of the battles pit the game’s strongest players against one another, sending big wigs home in the early days of the game.

-The Challenge Vevmo page has revealed the elimination order and the season’s matchups which is going to make for some stellar television in Season 34.
+The Challenge Vevmo page has revealed the elimination order and the season’s matchups, which are going to make for some stellar television in Season 34.

 According to the spoiler page, the men’s elimination matchups are as follows: